EliottVND/CPP_Pricing/README.md

 # CPP_Pricing
-Using C++ for pricing bunch of financial derivatives
+Learning C++ by pricing bunch of financial derivatives